A little about me

-I spent hours listening to the melodious but monotone series of numbers being read at all times of day and night.
+I spent many hours listening to the melodious but monotone series of numbers being read at all times of day and night.
 My little radio was by then installed in my bedroom and was often on all night as I spent the nighttime hours listening to these ‘spy stations’ in the cold war era pre-internet connected world.
-The ‘Conet Project’ is a great place to find out more about this fascinating and mysterious subject – In particular I recall the ‘theme music’ from recording #17 on this site.
+The ‘Conet Project’ is a great place to find out more about this fascinating and mysterious subject – In particular, I recall the ‘theme music’ from recording #17 on this site.

-Time passed and school became history but my interest in radio and electronics took me to college to study radio and electronics eventually leading to a life long career in the telecommunications industry – so a big thank you to G3PGI!
+Time passed and school became history but my interest in radio and electronics took me to college to study radio and electronics eventually leading to a lifelong career in the telecommunications industry – so a big thank you to G3PGI!

-Eventually I found the time to get back into the amateur radio world after a very long gap.
+Eventually, I found the time to get back into the amateur radio world after a very long gap.
 The then UK Novice scheme was brought to my attention by a work colleague who was luckily also an instructor.
-Not long after that pub (where else….) conversation I did the training, did the practicals, took the exam and became 2E1CIR on 5th November 1993.
-My first QSO with that call, running just 3W, was with G0PIA on the 14th January 1994 – Thanks Mr John Brown!
+Not long after that pub (where else….) conversation I did the training, completed the practicals, took the exam and became 2E1CIR on 5th November 1993.
+My first QSO with that call, running just 3W, was with G0PIA on the 14th January 1994 – Thanks, Mr John Brown!
 The next step to a full license was not out of reach and I soon became G7RVH on the 19th February 1994.
 My first contact with that call, still on 3W, was with Frank 2E1CIL (now G7TAX).